scality/RestBlockDriver/README.md

     * [integer number]k: size in Kilobytes
     * [integer number]M: size in Megabytes
     * [integer number]G: size in Gigabytes
-  * At least one mirror must exist and be valid for the volume to be created
+  * At least one server url must exist and be valid for the volume to be created
   * Created volume are not automatically attached as a device on the system.

 Before you can use the volume, you have to attach it through the attach /sys